The spectrum and mass anomalous dimension of SU(2) adjoint QCD with two Dirac flavours: Introduction

 \section{Introduction}

 New strongly interacting gauge theories are interesting possibilities for an extension of the Standard Model of particle physics.
 This leads to the general theoretical question about possible realisations of these interactions and, in particular, whether a dynamics and a particle spectrum completely different from QCD can be observed.
-These questions motivate the investigation of SU(N) gauge theories with fermions in higher representations of the gauge group.
+These questions motivate the investigation of SU(N) gauge theories with different numbers of fermions in different representations of the gauge group.
+Particularly interesting are theories with an infrared fixed point in the ``conformal window''.

+The possible realisations of strong interactions that might be relevant for extensions of the Standard Model are a motivation for our current investigation of theories with fermions in the adjoint representation of the gauge group.
+The adjoint representation is particularly interesting among the higher representations of the gauge group.
+This representation is employed in several interesting theories, including supersymmetric Yang-Mills theory and Technicolor candidates.
+The objectives of our investigations are, however, not phenomenological aspects of theories extending the Standard Model, but to study basic non-perturbative characteristics of the dynamics and structure of gauge theories different from QCD.

-An example for such kind of extensions of the Standard Model are Technicolor theories \cite{Weinberg:1975gm,Susskind:1978ms}.
+One example for extensions of the Standard Model are Technicolor theories \cite{Weinberg:1975gm,Susskind:1978ms}.
 They provide a more natural representation of the electroweak sector by introducing a new strongly interacting sector on a higher energy scale.
-The Higgs particle emerges as a bound state of particles in the new sector.
-In order to generate fermion masses, a further extension of this sector is required, leading to an Extended Technicolor theory, which is expected to become relevant at an even much higher energy scale, see \cite{Hill:2002ap, Piai:2010ma} for reviews.

-Based on phenomenological considerations, constraints for Technicolor realisations have been derived, even though their concrete implications might severely depend on the chosen phenomenological model.
-In particular, the low energy effective theory that arises from the Extended Technicolor theory should explain the fermion masses without being in conflict with electroweak precision measurements.
-This requires an enhancement of the fermion condensate compared to other operators in the effective theory.
-Furthermore the appearance of the Higgs particle without other similar bound states requires a mechanism for the generation of a strong mass hierarchy with a light scalar.
+The Higgs particle emerges as a light scalar bound state of elementary particles in the new sector.
+The absence of other bound states in the same mass region requires a mechanism for the generation of a strong mass hierarchy with a light scalar.
 This can not be achieved by a simple modification of standard QCD.